SAP/fundamental-react/README.md

 ## Contributing

 If you want to contribute, please check the [Contribution Guidelines](./.github/CONTRIBUTING.md).
+Also see our [Developer Guide to Getting Started](https://github.com/SAP/fundamental-react/wiki/Developer-Guide).

 ## License